KaiTheRedNinja/Jumbleum/Notes.docc/SST/Amath/Topics/Quadratic functions.md

 ```

 Where
-- `a` is the coefficient of the x^2 term, which defines steepness and direction.
+- `$a$` is the coefficient of the x^2 term, which defines steepness and direction.
 If it is negative, its n shaped,
 else u shaped.
-- `b` is the coefficient of the x term, which defines which way the slope tends towards.
+- `$b$` is the coefficient of the x term, which defines which way the slope tends towards.
 A negative value makes it move to the right, and a positive value makes it move to the left.
-- `c` is the constant term.
+- `$c$` is the constant term.
 It defines the y-intercept.
-- `h` is the x-coordinate of the vertex.
+- `$h$` is the x-coordinate of the vertex.
 It defines the horizontal shift, aka line of symmetry.
-- `k` is the y-coordinate of the vertex.
+- `$k$` is the y-coordinate of the vertex.
 It defines the vertical shift, aka the minimum or maximum value of the function.
 - `r_1` and `r_2` are the roots of the equation, aka the x-intercepts.

 ## Completing the square